Integrable models and $K$-theoretic pushforward of Grothendieck classes: Integrable five-vertex model

-acts on on the tensor product $W_a \otimes W_b$ of the complex two-dimensional space $W_a$.
-We denote the dual space of $W_a$ as $W_a^*$.
-The $R$-matrix \eqref{fivevertexrmatrix} can be regarded as a certain limit of the $U_q(\widehat{sl_2})$ $R$-matrix \cite{Dr,J,LW} for the six-vertex model.
+We remark that the $R$-matrix \eqref{fivevertexrmatrix} can be regarded as a certain limit of the $U_q(\widehat{sl_2})$ $R$-matrix \cite{Dr,J,LW} for the six-vertex model.
+See Figure \ref{picturermatrix} for a graphical description of the $R$-matrix of the integrable five-vertex model.